-- There was a focus on continuous learning and improvement. - The practice manager carried out staff and PPG consultations when they had started in the role 12 months ago and on an ongoing basis as part of a whole practice review.
-This feedback had been acted upon.
-Implementations made included a centralised administration team to improve communication, a "Hot Team" for urgent on the day care and a new telephone system. - The practice had introduced a patient liaison lead who dealt with complaints, significant events, PPG and external links with voluntary organisations. - Staff knew about improvement methods and had the skills to use them. - The practice made use of internal and external reviews of incidents and complaints.
+- There was a focus on continuous learning and improvement. - Staff knew about improvement methods and had the skills to use them. - The practice made use of internal and external reviews of incidents and complaints.
 Learning was shared and used to make improvements. - Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance.